-- (d) information on major shareholdings, acquisition or disposal of own shares and total number of voting rights; - (e) information to explain the compliance with the terms of an agreement or legislative requirement such as lending covenants or the basis of calculating the director or executive remuneration. - 141 On the other hand, the application scope of ESMA APM Guidelines is narrower because the guidelines only apply to the information published in prospectuses, supplements to prospectuses, and regulated information which is understood as management reports disclosed to the market in accordance with the Transparency Directive, and disclosures issued under the requirements of article 17 of the Market Abuse Regulation, for example ad-hoc disclosures including financial earnings results; whereas the scope of IASB's proposals regarding MPMs apply to all public communication. - 142 EFRAG notes that the ESMA guidelines on APMs do not apply inside the financial statements2.
+- 148 In accordance with ESMA's definition, the following examples are not APMs: - (a) measures defined or specified by the applicable financial reporting framework e.g. revenue, profit or loss or earnings per share; - (b) physical or non-financial measures e.g. number of employees, number of subscribers, sales per square meter; - (c) social and environmental measures e.g. greenhouse gases emissions, breakdown of workforce by type of contract or by geographic location; - (d) information on major shareholdings, acquisition or disposal of own shares and total number of voting rights; - (e) information to explain the compliance with the terms of an agreement or legislative requirement such as lending covenants or the basis of calculating the director or executive remuneration. - 149 On the other hand, the application scope of ESMA APM Guidelines is narrower because the guidelines only apply to the information published in prospectuses, supplements to prospectuses, and regulated information which is understood as management reports disclosed to the market in accordance with the Transparency Directive, and disclosures issued under the requirements of article 17 of the Market Abuse Regulation, for example ad-hoc disclosures including financial earnings results; whereas the scope of IASB's proposals regarding MPMs apply to all public communication. - 150 EFRAG notes that the ESMA guidelines on APMs do not apply to the financial statements3.
 Similarly, ESMA APM Guidelines do not apply to prudential measures including measures defined in the Capital Requirements Regulation and Directive CRR/CRD IV.

-- 143 EFRAG has not performed the analysis concerning the usage of non-IFRS defined measures by preparers.
-EFRAG therefore supported its analysis with the recent ESMA APM Report. - 144 EFRAG needs to emphasise that ESMA APM Report clarifies that not all the definitions of APMs are disclosed and it is not always clear whether an APMs is an adjusted measure or not, and when it is, what are the adjustments.
-ESMA therefore only considers the adjustments disclosed or included in the definitions. - 145 Based on the sample analysed, ESMA concluded that issuers on average disclose more APMs in management reports, followed by ad-hoc disclosures, and primary financial statements. - Use of APMs in primary financial statements - Only 7% of issuers in the sample do not include any APMs in the statement of profit or loss (see paragraph 75 of ESMA APM Report).
+- 151 EFRAG has not conducted an analysis on the use of non-IFRS defined measures by preparers.
+Therefore, EFRAG's analysis is informed by the recent ESMA APM Report.
+EFRAG notes, however, that the ESMA APM Report only captures the practice of entities that are required to apply ESMA APM Guidance4. - 152 EFRAG needs to emphasise that the ESMA APM Report clarifies that not all the definitions of APMs are disclosed and it is not always clear whether an APM is an adjusted measure or not, and when it is, what are the adjustments.
+ESMA therefore only considers the adjustments disclosed or included in the definitions. - 153 Based on the sample analysed, ESMA concluded that issuers on average disclose more APMs in management reports, followed by ad-hoc disclosures, and primary financial statements.

+Use of APMs in primary financial statements

+154 Only 7% of issuers in the sample do not include any APMs in the statement of profit or loss (see paragraph 75 of ESMA APM Report).
 While the use of APMs in the primary financial statements is significantly lower than in management reports or ad-hoc disclosures, issuers still include a significant number of APMs in their primary financial statements.
-Issuers in the sample disclosed an average of three APMs per issuer inside the primary financial statements, out of which a vast majority may satisfy the definition of an MPM (see paragraph 148, below). - 147 Although the large majority of the APMs used are not adjusted, 17% of issuers which reported APMs, disclose adjusted APMs in the statement of profit or loss. - Most common used APMs in primary Financial Statements - 148 The most common non-adjusted APMs disclosed by issuers belonging to the nonfinancial sector are EBIT or Operating Results (83%), followed by Gross Profit (53%) and Financial Results (25%) see paragraph 77 of ESMA APM Report.
-Issuers in the financial sector frequently disclose Net Interest Income (58%), Operating Results (37%) and Net Commissions (32%) in the statement of profit or loss.
+Issuers in the sample disclosed an average of three APMs per issuer inside the primary financial statements, out of which a vast majority may satisfy the definition of an MPM (see paragraph 156, below).

-2 By derogation to the scope described in paragraph 3 of ESMA Guidelines - for details, please refer to paragraph 4 of ESMA Guidelines on APMs and Question 2 of ESMA's Questions and Answers on Alternative Performance Measures Guidelines ESMA32-51-370
+3 By derogation to the scope described in paragraph 3 of ESMA Guidelines - for details, please refer to paragraph 4 of ESMA Guidelines on APMs and Question 2 of ESMA's Questions and Answers on Alternative Performance Measures Guidelines ESMA32-51-370